pranjal-drall/pranjal-drall.github.io/_pages/publications.md

 **Substance Abuse and Involuntary Commitment Laws** (with Ian Ayres)

 ## Publications
-Guns and Property Preference: Testing the Impact of Gilles and Cynicism Conjectures Using Survey Data, *3 Quinnipiac Law Review 387 (2021)*, (with Ian Ayres, Spurthi Jonnalagadda and, Frederick Vars).
+Guns and Property Preference: Testing the Impact of Gilles and Cynicism Conjectures Using Survey Data, *3 Quinnipiac Law Review 387 (2021)*, (with Ian Ayres, Spurthi Jonnalagadda and Frederick Vars).

 ## Inactive Projects